Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Removing a foreign object from a child’s nose.
+• Remove a foreign object from your child’s nose

 Test Details